 - Practitioner Course (Part I and II) - Students who select this option will be required to complete a master’s project.
 Examples include: A reform initiative narrative, program or grant proposal, white paper or policy analysis, or program evaluation

 For full course details of the MS in Teaching, Learning and Curriculum: Advanced Studies curriculum, please visit the Drexel University Course Catalog.

 How to Apply to the Advanced Education Studies Program

-The master's of sciecne in Special Education is offered 100% online.
+The Master of Science in Teaching, Learning, and Curriculum: Advanced Studies program is offered 100% online.
 You can get started by filling out the Drexel Online application.